lgenesius/habit-tracker-code/template-uas-psd-habit-tracker/README.md

-# Habit Tracker :: Template UAS PSD
+# Habit Tracker : HTTP Endpoint

-Template endpoint untuk pengerjaan UAS dapat dibuka di dalam folder [Abc.HabitTracker.Api/Controllers](Abc.HabitTracker.Api/Controllers)
+HTTP Endpoint can be open in the folder [Abc.HabitTracker.Api/Controllers](Abc.HabitTracker.Api/Controllers)